suneetnangia/IoTEdgeAccess/README.md

 4. Single management plane (IoT Hub) for access management.
 5. Secure reverse connect mechanism underpinned by device stream feature.

 #### Do not use this for application level connectivity which requires low latency and high throughputs, this is designed for on-demand/occasional access to the edge devices for debug or config reasons.
+One such example is when you want to remove the unused docker images from the edge.

 To learn more about device stream feature, see here- https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-device-streams-overview